zebbra/xlsxir/README.md

 ## Installation

-You can add Xlsxir as a dependancy to your Elixir project by adding the following toyour `mix.exs` file:
+You can add Xlsxir as a dependancy to your Elixir project by adding the following to your `mix.exs` file:

 ```elixir
 def deps do